Javad228/scipion-em-dmm/README.rst

 - **DeepMainmast**: Build an entire protein 3D model directly from a EM map of up to 5 A resolution.
 - **CryoREAD**: DNA/RNA structure modeling tool using deep learning for a cryo-EM map of up to 10 Å resolution.
+- **DAQ model validation**: Executes the DAQ software to validate a structure model
+- **Emap2sec**: Identifies protein secondary structures
+- **segment map**: performs the segmentation of maps into different regions by using mainmast software

 ========================================
 Packages & enviroments